Flyrik/Projet-Realite-Augmentee/README.md

 🚀 How to Run the Project

-Open the project with Unity Hub
+1.Open the project with Unity Hub

-Make sure Vuforia Engine is enabled
+2.Make sure Vuforia Engine is enabled

-Add your Vuforia License Key
+3.Add your Vuforia License Key

-Build and run on a mobile device (Android recommended)

 🖼️ Image Targets Used

-Knight (Main character)
+- Knight (Main character)

-Archer
+- Archer

-Dragon
+- Dragon

-Buff Marker
+- Buff Marker

-Final Attack Marker
+- Final Attack Marker

 Each image target triggers a specific interaction or ability.